Hemp: Insulation

-Concrete
+Hempcrete

-In addition to the absorbed CO2 during its growth period, hemp repeats during the creation of the concrete.
-The mixture hardens when the silica contained in hemp shives mixes with lime, resulting in the mineralization process..
+In addition to the CO2 absorbed during its growth period, hemp-lime, also known as hempcrete, continues to absorb during the curing process.
+The mixture hardens when the silica contained in hemp shives mixes with hydraulic lime, resulting in the mineralization process called "carbonation".

-Hemp is most commonly used as concrete in building construction due to its lightness (roughly seven times lighter than common concrete).
-The building material is made of hemp herds (shives), hydraulic lime, and water mixture varying in ratios.
-The mix depends on the use of concrete within the structure and could differ in physical properties.
-Surfaces such as flooring interact with a multitude of loads and would have to be more resistible, while walls and roofs are required to be more lightweight.
+Though not a load-bearing material, hempcrete is most commonly used as infill in building construction due to its light weight (roughly seven times lighter than common concrete) and vapor permeability.
+The building material is made of hemp hurds (shiv or shives), hydraulic lime, and water mixed in varying ratios.
+The mix depends on the use of the material within the structure and could differ in physical properties.
+Surfaces such as flooring interact with a multitude of loads and would have to be more resistive, while walls and roofs are required to be more lightweight.
 The application of this material in construction requires minimal skill.

-The most common variation of this building style is hempcrete; made of concrete-like blocks.
+Hempcrete can be formed in situ or formed into blocks.
 Such blocks are not strong enough to be used for structural elements and must be supported by brick, wood, or steel framing.
-In the end of the twentieth century, during his renovation of Maison de la Turquie in Nogent-sur-Seine, France, Charles Rasetti first invented and applied the use of hempcrete in construction.
+At the end of the twentieth century, during his renovation of Maison de la Turquie in Nogent-sur-Seine, France, Charles Rasetti first invented and applied the use of hempcrete in construction.
 Shortly after, in the 2000s, Modece Architects used hemp-lime for test designs in Haverhill.
 The dwellings were studied and monitored for comparison with other building performances by BRE.
-Completed nine years later, the buildings were found to be one of the most technologically advanced structures made of hemp-based material.
-Following the discovery, it pioneered hemp's use in UK construction.
+Completed in 2009, the Center for the Built Environment's Renewable House was found to be among the most technologically advanced structures made of hemp-based material.
 A year later the first home made of hemp-based materials was completed in Asheville, North Carolina, US.